-The valuable pieces of advice that this UN report offers on how to convene a successful national dialogue should be taken into consideration by the Egyptian presidential bodies responsible for convening the national dialogue that President El-Sisi has called for in April.
+The valuable pieces of advice that this UN report offers on how to convene a successful national dialogue should be taken into consideration by the Egyptian presidential bodies responsible for convening the national dialogue that President El-Sisi called for in April.
 President El-Sisi’s surprise call for an inclusive political dialogue, during the public iftar gathering, is still gaining momentum, one month later.
-Obviously, that is an indicator that almost everyone, on the Egyptian political stage, starting from the head of the state down to the youngest political activists, are craving communication.
+That is an indicator that almost everyone, on the Egyptian political stage, starting from the head of the state down to the youngest political activists, is craving communication.

 There is a general impression that this national dialogue is probably nothing more than another copy of the youth conferences that have been regularly held over the past six years.
 That is mainly because the body assigned to organize the national dialogue is the National Training Academy (NTA) which is the organizer of the presidential youth conferences.

 Although the main theme of the youth conferences has always been talking with the young people, President El-Sisi has been using them as a platform to openly communicate with all the Egyptian citizens, of all demographic backgrounds, about different matters of concern, on the domestic and international levels.
 So far, the youth forums have been very successful and very effective, in that regard.

 Yet, it would be a mistake to believe that applying the same technique would work properly in convening a national dialogue, where tough conversations between state officials and political opposition are expected to take place.
 Otherwise, the inclusive political dialogue will turn into a huge frustration that will eventually backfire on the image of the state leadership in the public eye.
 This is a potential consequence that should be avoided at all costs, especially during the acute political and economic stress that the country is going through, these days.